Help Stop Human Trafficking

 Human trafficking survivor Sara Perkins shares in a joint CSAT and Ready Training Online training video that she frequented convenience stores multiple times a day.
 “As a victim, I know that if I had gone into any bathroom and saw an In Our Backyard sticker it would’ve been an open door for me to get the help I needed,” she said.

-NACS members also access free resources from the U.S. Department of Homeland Security’s Blue Campaign.
-These resources provide training and education that help convenience retailers recognize the indicators of human trafficking, including the Human Trafficking Awareness Guide for Convenience Retail Employees (PDF) and posters and other materials to share with their store associates.
+NACS members also access free resources from the U.S. Department of Homeland Security’s Blue Campaign, including the Human Trafficking Awareness Guide for Convenience Retail Employees.